HitarthGandhi/es654-spring2023-assignment2/readme.md

-1. Show plots for bias and variance vs increasing complexity of decision tree on the given regression dataset.
+1. Show plots for bias and variance vs increasing complexity (depth) of decision tree on the given regression dataset.
 You can use the decision tree implementation from assignment 1 (or sklearn tree). [**1 mark**]

     ```python
     import numpy as np